 We’re starting at the Hawkshead Brewery in Staveley with a British-style tapas lunch in the Beer Hall: how do you fancy Yorkshire pudding filled with local beef braised in Brodie’s Prime and horseradish sauce or perhaps bitter-battered plaice goujons and tartare sauce?
 Take a tour of the brewery (check times) and pick up a Hawkshead Brewery glass and gift pack of ales to take home.

 Then it’s off to Kendal.
 There’s always something good on in this South Lakes town but there are a couple of unique festivals to mark on your calendar and get your accommodation booked in advance.

-You’ll find laughs aplenty at the Freerange Comedy Festival running from 11-17 May with some of the biggest names in comedy can be seen in some conventional and distinctly Lake-District-only unconventional venues.
+You’ll find laughs aplenty at the Freerange Comedy Festival – taking place each year in May, some of the biggest names in comedy can be seen at the Brewery Arts Centre and other distinctly Lake District only unconventional venues.

-For one weekend the town is host to more than 50 international guest creatives – taking both art and comics in uncharted directions.
-There are live draw events, comic marathons and workshops and drawing masterclasses.
+For one weekend the town is host to more than 60 international guest creatives – taking both art and comics in uncharted directions.

 You can mooch around town following the Windows Trail – thanks to local businesses who show their support for the festival by lending shop windows to budding artists.